tbarron/scipy-lecture-notes/intro/intro.rst

 Interactive work
 .................

-We recommend an interactive work with the `IPython
+We recommend working with an interactive console like the `IPython
 <http://ipython.org>`__ console, or its offspring, the `Jupyter notebook
 <http://jupyter.readthedocs.io/en/latest/content-quickstart.html>`_.
 They
-are handy to explore and understand algorithms.
+are handy for exploring and understanding algorithms.

 .. sidebar:: Under the notebook